Arvo vs Fitbod

 Arvo is designed for competitive bodybuilders with methodology support, precise volume tracking, and periodization.
 Fitbod is better suited for general fitness enthusiasts.
 Arvo also supports coach integration for prep guidance.

-Is Fitbod worth $12.99/month vs Arvo at €6?
+Is Fitbod worth $15.99/month vs Arvo at €4?

-Fitbod is worth it if you need Apple Watch integration and prefer equipment-based workout generation.
-However, Arvo offers more advanced AI features, methodology support, and volume tracking at roughly half the price.
+Fitbod is worth it if you prefer its auto-regulating, equipment-based workout generation.
+However, at $15.99/month, Arvo offers more advanced AI features, methodology support, and volume tracking at €4/month — a significant saving.

 Can Arvo replace my personal trainer like Fitbod claims?